nuoxuanyuan/Learning-Note/readme.md

 If you found any grammatical error, I will thank you for correcting me.
 You can connect me by email: jinhao@stu.ouc.edu.cn

+If you like my note, you can give me a star.
+Or if you are learning these too, I would be happy if we can have a discussion.

 Again, my email: jinhao@stu.ouc.edu.cn

 Telegram: @nuoxuanyuan